Git-Rexdev/BrainBuddy-Error404-Kurukshetra2025/README.md

 ## Overview

-BrainBuddy is a modern, AI-powered learning platform built with Next.js that provides students with intelligent study assistance, personalized learning plans, and interactive AI tutoring.
+BrainBuddy is a modern, AI-powered learning platform built with Next.js frontend and FastAPI backend that provides students with intelligent study assistance, personalized learning plans, and interactive AI tutoring.
 The platform combines cutting-edge AI technology with an intuitive user interface to create an engaging educational experience.

 ### Key Benefits
 - **Personalized Learning**: AI-driven study plans and recommendations